josephakaro/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 - Unittest
 - Read/Write file

-## Project Goal:
+## Learning Object:
-You will learn about:
+1. You will learn about:
     - args and Kwargs
     - Serialization and Deserialization
     - JSON
+2. You are expected to be able to explain to everyone, without the help of Google:

+    ### General:
+     - What is Unit testing and how to implement it in a large project.
+     - How to serialize and deserialise a Class
+     - How to write and read a JSON file
+     - What is *args and how to use it.
+     - What is **kwargs and how to use it.
+     - How to handle named arguments in a function

 ## Resources: